wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

-.. note:: The Open Distro for Elasticsearch performance analyzer plugin is removed during the installation since it may have a negative impact on system resources.
+.. note:: The Open Distro for Elasticsearch performance analyzer plugin is removed during the installation to prevent any negative impact on system resources.

 Configuring Elasticsearch
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Once Elasticsearch is installed, the script will start the services automatically.
-The certificates will be placed at ``~/certs.tar``.
+Once Elasticsearch is installed, the script starts the services automatically.
+The certificates are placed at ``~/certs.tar``.
 This file must be copied into the :ref:`Wazuh server <unattended_distributed_wazuh>` to extract the certificates needed.

-In case Kibana will be installed in a different server, the ``certs.tar`` file should be also copied into its server to extract the corresponding certificates.
+In case Kibana is installed on a different server, the ``certs.tar`` file should be also copied into the Wazuh server to extract the corresponding certificates.

 .. _install_kibana_unattended: